OHS & Wellbeing

 Deliberative body | Health and Safety Committee Important matters related to occupational health and safety discussed by the committee are tabled at board meetings for supervision in accordance with the prescribed standards. |

-Coordination | Funai Soken Holdings Human Resources Department |
+Coordination | Funai Soken Holdings HR Operations Department |

 Workplace Safety: Targets and Outcomes